 Pack ‘n Play and ‘portable travel crib’ go hand in hand among parents and their travel version is a great lightweight option in comparison to their heavier home portable crib.
 Many parents love this travel crib because it can work from newborn all the way through toddlerhood, due to its removable travel bassinet feature and the playard section is big enough for toddlers.

-The Graco portable crib is heavier than some of its competitors, coming in at about 20 pounds.
-Therefore, this is a great option for road trips more than flying or if you just need a crib that can bounce from house to house, like when going to Grandma’s or a friends.
-Another restriction is there is a 30-pound weight limit due to the mattress being lifted off the floor.
+The Graco portable crib is about the same weight as its competitors, coming in at about 12.8 pounds.
+Therefore, this is a great option for road trips more than flying or if you just need a crib that can bounce from house to house, like when going to Grandma’s or a friend’s.
+A restriction is there is a 30-pound weight limit due to the mattress being lifted off the floor.

-Other Favorite Features of the Graco Pack ‘n Play On the Go Playard Travel Crib:
+Other favorite features of the Graco Pack ‘n Play On the Go Travel Crib:

 - Great, thick, quilted mattress for ultra comfort, making it one of the best Pack n Play for sleeping choices